 If you have questions or would like to chat, feel free to e-mail me.

 I grew up in small-town Minnesota.
-I graduated from Minnesota State University Moorhead with a BA in philosophy and a BS in management information systems and computer information systems (MIS and CIS are hybrid computer and business majors) and minors in religious studies and computer science.
-Then, I worked for a while, which included teaching a Web design course at South High School in Fargo, North Dakota.
+I graduated from Minnesota State University Moorhead with a BA in philosophy, a BS in management information systems and computer information systems (MIS and CIS were hybrid computer and business majors), and minors in religious studies and computer science.
+Then, I worked for a while, which included teaching a high school Web design course.
 I then started graduate school in philosophy at the University of Colorado at Boulder.
 I have the MA, and I should have the PhD soon; all that remains is for me to finish my dissertation, which is on problems with attempts to solve the problem of evil.

 When not doing research or teaching—and, really, even then—I'm still a geeky kid in most ways.
 My free time is spent surfing the Web, chatting with friends on Facebook, listening to music, reading comics, shopping for whatever I'm collecting at the moment, playing games (cards, chess, video games, and pen-and-paper RPGs), watching TV and movies, reading mythology and decently written fiction, and, occasionally, doing some writing of my own.